Should I Choose a Plan With a Low Premium or Low Deductible?

 Choose a Plan With a Low Premium or Low Deductible

-• Great for Ongoing Health Needs: Ideal for people with chronic conditions, families with kids, or those expecting regular medical visits.
+• Great for Ongoing Health Needs: Ideal for chronic conditions, families, or frequent doctor visits.

 • You or a family member has a pre-existing condition

-• You need regular medical care or are planning for a baby
+• You require regular medical care or plan for maternity

 FeatureHigh DeductibleLow Deductible